Submitting the Dissertation

 Yes.
-It will be available through the University Library’s online catalog about 3-4 weeks after your degree is conferred.
+It will be available through the University Library’s online catalog about three to four weeks after your degree is conferred.
 You will be able to find it listed in the University Library’s online catalog and via Google Scholar, a freely accessible web search engine that indexes the full text of scholarly literature.

 Do I still need a bound copy for the Library?

-No. Beginning with the 2012-13 academic year, the University Library will no longer accept printed and bound copies of dissertations.
+No, the University Library no longer accepts printed and bound copies of dissertations.
 Your committee or department may ask you to provide them with a bound paper copy.